XIO1986/Intelo/README.txt

 One Easy way to do so
 _______________________________________________________________________________________________________________________________

-Run the intelo2.sh file and it will invite you by voice to make a reseach and them you can take whatever you want the code will look it and read it by voice for you.
+Run the intelo2.sh file and it will invite you by voice to make a reseach and them you can write whatever you want the code will look for it and read it by voice for you.

 Thanks
 Futurists inc